OctopusDeploy/OctopusDeploy-Api/sections/links.md

 Octopus Deploy uses RavenDB, a document database, as its backing store.
 One of the many features of RavenDB is that it performs indexing asynchronously in the background in an **eventually consistent** model.
 This means that when the Octopus Deploy server queries RavenDB, it might be looking at stale results; an item may have been added or deleted, but it may not have appeared in the index yet.

-API requests that return a collection based on a RavenDB query will return a flag indicating whether the results are stale (`IsStale` above), as well as a link to fetch the non-stale results of the same (`NonStale`).
+API requests that return a collection based on a RavenDB query will return a flag indicating whether the results are stale (`IsStale` above), as well as a link to fetch the non-stale results of the same query (`NonStale`).

-By default, all requests to the Octopus Deploy API will return stale results, which means we can serve requests quickly.
-Requesting the non-stale results will cause the Octopus Server to wait until the RavenDB indexes have been updated before the results are returned.
+Note that by default, all requests to the Octopus Deploy API will return stale results, which means we can serve requests quickly.
+Requesting non-stale results will cause the Octopus Server to wait until the RavenDB indexes have been updated before the results are returned.
+We recommend using non-stale results wherever possible, which is why this is the default.